ryanstout/stoutlang/docs/why_a_new_language.md

 ## Parallel and Distributed

-While EUV photo lithography provided some improvements to single core performance, we are unlikely to see major single core gains.
+While EUV photo lithography provided some improvements to single core performance, we are unlikely to see major single core gains in the next decade.
 As in the past decade, the evidence suggests that most of CPU performance improvements will happen by adding more cores.
-Current programming languages do not have a good story around concurrency.
-Async/await is an improvement over callback hell, but is a far cry from making concurrent programming simple.
+Current programming languages do not have a good story around parallelism.
+Async/await is an improvement over callback hell, but is a far cry from making parallel programming simple.
 Async/await provides no guarantees you won't run into race conditions or dead locks.
-In languages with true concurrency (running multiple threads of code at once), you can mutate state on objects/variables and result in invalid states and very hard to debug crashes.
+In languages with true concurrency (running multiple threads of code at once), mutating state on objects/variables can result in invalid states and very hard to debug crashes.

 ## Heterogeneous Processors

 GPU, DPU, VPU, NPU, FPGA's, oh my.

+TODO:...

 ## Language Servers

 Most don't see it yet, but language servers provide an opportunity to fundamentally change the way we write code.
-In the past any languages that targeted anything other than just taking text in were doomed to fail.
+In the past any languages that targeted anything other than just plain text were doomed to fail.
 (See SmallTalk) The environment people edit their code in seems to be a very personal (if not religious) choice.
-Because of this constraint, programming languages had to build to the lowest common denominator (plain text), no assumptions could be made about information and tools available in an editor.
+Because of this constraint, programming languages had to build to the lowest common denominator (e.g. plain text), no assumptions could be made about information and tools available in an editor.

 Language servers raise the bar for the "lowest common denominator" editing experience.
 In StoutLang, all effect type information is provided through the language server's hover tips.
-This helps keep code clean when you don't need to know the effects, but keeps the information a hover away.
+This helps keep code clean when you don't need to see the effects, but always leaves the information a hover away.
 It also means as a user you don't need to worry about adding these annotations directly to your code.

 ## Bringing Functional Ideas to the Mainstream